 - Borrow a working monitor from a friend or family member and connect it to your computer.
 If that monitor works, then your monitor is likely bad and should be replaced.
 If that monitor does not work as well, then your computer potentially has a bad video card.

-After trying the options above, if you find that the issue may be a bad video card, it is recommended that you either replace the video card or take your computer to a computer repair shop for further diagnostic testing.
+After trying the options above, if you find that the issue may be a bad video card, we recommend that you replace the video card or have it professionally repaired.